LaurieLBaker/COA-Data-Analysis/content/post/07-week/index.markdown

 ### Interactive R tutorials

 The following are interactive R tutorials, designed to give you more practice with R. These are optional, but they will show up in your next homework assignment, so you should gain familiarity with it.
-If you're struggling with any of the topics covered this week, we strongly recommend you work through the interactive tutorials.
+If you're struggling with any of the topics covered this week, I strongly recommend you work through the interactive tutorials.

 |  <div style="width:480px"></div>  |  <div style="width:200px"></div>  |
 |:---|:---|